sagarikaraje/layout-with-ocr/README.md

 3. apt install libtesseract-dev
 4. apt-get install poppler-utils
 - For document layout detection + OCR of an image:
-1. python3 lp_ocr.py
-(select 'yes' when asked if layout detection should be applied)
+    - Run lp_ocr.py and select 'yes' when asked if layout detection should be applied
 - For document layout analysis of an image:
-1. python3 layout_inference.py
-(will return an infered image with masks and a json file with layout data)
+    - Run layout_inference.py.
+This will return an infered image with masks and a json file with layout data.
 - For OCR of a directory of images:
-1. python3 lp_ocr.py
-(select 'no' when asked if layout detection should be applied, and supply your input image directory)
+    - Run lp_ocr.py and select 'no' when asked if layout detection should be applied, and supply your input image directory.